 Having the possible key length, cryptanalyst then breaks ciphered text into columns, which correspond to series of simple substitution Caesar ciphers, and breaks them using frequency analysis to uncover the keyword.

-Though it is worth to mention, that Kasiski's method was somewhat superseded by the attack using Index of Coincidence (known as Friedman test or kappa test) developed in 1920s, which is implemented in our Vigenère cipher breaker.
+Though it is worth to mention, that Kasiski's method was somewhat superseded by the attack using the Index of Coincidence (known as Friedman test or kappa test) developed in the 1920s, which is implemented in our Vigenère cipher breaker.